Mitch-P-Analyst/Salifort-Motors/README.md

 - Descriptive precise metrics
     - **XGBoost**
-        - Cross Valdiation perofrmed to assess best hyperparameter metrics
+        - Cross Validation performed to assess best hyperparameter metrics
             - Very strong prediction results
         - Identified strong Feature Importance assessed by **Gain**.
 (Gain is the average reduction in log loss from splits using a feature (averaged over all trees).
 Higher gain ⇒ feature splits reduce log loss more.)
             - Satisfaction Level